smartinternz02/SI-GuidedProject-705400-1706621021/README.md

 14. Schedule: Dates and Times
 15. Risks and Mitigations: Analyze risks and possible solution to overcome them
 16. Approvals: Signatures of Test Plan Author and PM/QA

+A Sample Test Plan Document for Amazon Application:

+1. Test Plan Id: AAP_ST_TP_001

+2. Introduction:
+	The purpose of this project report is to provide a comprehensive overview of the testing activities conducted for an e-commerce website.
+	The testing activities were carried out to ensure that the website functions as expected, meets the requirements, and delivers a high-quality user experience.
+The report includes details on the testing objectives, scope, testing approach, test environment, test activities, test results, and recommendations for improvement.
+	Verify the functionality of the website, including product browsing, product search, shopping cart, checkout process, payment processing, and order confirmation.
+3. Test Items:
+	User Registration
+	User Login
+	Product browsing and searching
+	Shopping cart functionality
+	Order confirmation
+4. References:
+	Requirements
+	Project Plan
+	Test Strategy
+	Use cases (if available)
+	High level Design Documents
+	Low Level Design Documents
+	Process Guide line document
+	Prototypes

+   5. Features to be tested:
+a)	User Registration:
+1. Verify that users can register with valid details such as name, email, and password.
+2. Verify that users cannot register with invalid or duplicate email addresses.
+3. Verify that mandatory fields are properly validated and error messages are displayed for missing or invalid information.
+4. Verify that users receive confirmation emails after successful registration.
+b)	User Login:
+1. Verify that users can login with valid credentials (email and password).
+2. Verify that users cannot login with invalid or incorrect credentials.
+3. Verify that users can reset their password in case they forget it.
+4. Verify that appropriate error messages are displayed for incorrect login attempts.
+c)	Product browsing and searching:
+1. Verify that users can search for products based on various criteria such as keywords, categories, brands, etc.
+2. Verify that search results display accurate and relevant products.
+3. Verify that users can filter and sort search results based on different parameters.
+d)	Shopping cart functionality
+1. Verify that users can add products to their cart and view the cart contents.
+2. Verify that users can update the quantity or remove products from the cart.

+e)	Order confirmation:
+1. Verify that users receive order confirmation emails after successful purchases.